Coeur d'Esprit Natural Perfumes

 with an enormous amount of ingredients.
 I read somewhere that the number is

 upwards of 3,000 items.
-I work with around 200.
+I worked with around 300.
 They are professionally trained.

 I am self-trained.
 They create and launch one or two perfumes each year.
 I